Tuna Croquettes

 - Freezable.
 I always keep a bag of croquettes in my freezer.
 They reheat well and make the perfect quick lunch or late-night snack.

 - Versatile.
 Serve them with poached eggs for a twist on the classic benny, use them in sandwiches, or serve them as an appetizer with some spicy mayo.
-There are NO wrong answers.
+There are no wrong answers.

-Ingredients needed
+Key Ingredients

 - Potatoes.
 I used russet potatoes, which are starchy and better for mashing.

 - Cream cheese.
 To mix in the mashed potatoes.
+It keeps things smooth and melts into the potatoes as they fry.

 - Garlic.
 Minced.
 Add more or less depending on how garlicky you want them.

 - Parsley.
 Finely chopped.
-Some will be mixed in the tuna mixture and the rest will be garnish.
+Some will be mixed in the tuna mixture, and the rest will be garnish.

 - Smoked paprika.
 For a deeper, smoky flavor.